kishwarshafin/pepper/README.md

 ### Critical care application

-In collaboration with Stanford medicine, we demonstrated the ability to identify disease causing variants in a critical care setting with `PEPPER-Margin-DeepVariant`.
+In collaboration with Stanford medicine, we demonstrated the ability to identify disease causing variants in a critical care setting with nanopore sequencing and `PEPPER-Margin-DeepVariant`.

 Following are the publications that demonstrate the performance of `PEPPER-Margin-DeepVariant` in a clinical setup:
 Clinical report: